Shoulder Fracture

 How Shoulder Fractures Are Treated

 The treatment for a shoulder fracture will vary based on the type and location of the injury.
 Following a period of immobilization, physical therapy is typically advised to restore your shoulder’s range of motion and functionality.
-This is aid in your shoulder fracture repair
+This aids in your shoulder fracture repair and safe return to physical activity.

 Clavicle Fractures